notch1p/tigris/README.md

 - arity must be provided to bind a type constructor, otherwise default to 0.
 - A simplified notation `(id : n)` that is analogous to Haskell's 1-universe notation `* -> *` or Lean's `Type 0 -> Type 0`
+  - Note that binding type constructor that takes a higher-order type constructor is not supported (i.e. `(Type -> Type) -> Type` is not supported, not that useful anyway.)
+    - So no MTL

 the full syntax is